The Photo Essay - A Recipe for Success

-A story on a local abstract painter might feature a close-up of a paint palette where the palette, at the end of a day’s work, might begin to resemble one of the artist's paintings.
+A story on a local abstract painter might feature a close-up of a paint palette, at the end of a day’s work, where the palette might begin to resemble one of the artist's paintings.

 Ultimately your detail image needs to illustrate and explore the particular craft, art, sport, trade, religious practice or activity relevant to the individual, club, town, region or location depicted.

 This image of the tiny snowman on Yellow Mountain was fun to make.
 I worked in close with a wide-angle focal length so as to help place the subject in its environment.